SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 ## Known Limitations

-Any user who registers are considered a new user.
-Therefore, anyone who logs in within the same session will have their anonymous consents transfered to registered consents.
-You need to either refresh or close the page in order to not be in the same session, thus no longer considered a new user.
+Any user who registers is considered a new user.
+A user who logs in during the same session will have their anonymous consents transferred to registered consents.
+To no longer be considered a new user, the user then needs to refresh the page or close the page to end the current session.

-More information on the progress of this limitation can be found in [the Spartacus Repository](https://github.com/SAP/cloud-commerce-spartacus-storefront/issues/6467)
+More information on the progress of this limitation can be found in our [Spartacus GitHub Issues](https://github.com/SAP/cloud-commerce-spartacus-storefront/issues/6467).